Obsessive Compulsive Disorder

 When is OCD diagnosed?

 Most people are diagnosed with OCD by the age of 19, with boys being detected earlier than girls.
-Child psychiatrist often diagnose and treat OCD because OCD often appear in childhood.
+Child psychiatrist often diagnose and treat OCD because OCD often appears in childhood.

 What are the causes of OCD?